gspyadav/verizonmediacoding/README.md

 ```

 ### Solution Three Testing
+Source Code: verizonmediacoding\src\main\java\com\verizon\media\SolutionOne\LogFileProcessorThree.java

-Source code is almost similar to Solution Two solution with minor changes to show how CompletableFuture asynchronous calls work.
+1. Source code is almost similar to Solution Two solution with minor changes to show how CompletableFuture asynchronous calls work.
-Below is major logic where we calling readFile(filePath), and displayProcessor(moviesList) asynchronously.

-filePath is taken as a input to readFile() method and then use the return value of this method moviesList is used as a input to the next asynchronous call displayProcessor().
+2. filePath is taken as a input to readFile() method and then use the return value of this method moviesList is used as a input to the next asynchronous call displayProcessor().

-Using thenAcceptAsync because we are not expecting any return value.
+3. Using thenAcceptAsync because we are not expecting any return value.

+4. Below is major logic where we calling readFile(filePath), and displayProcessor(moviesList) asynchronously.
 ```
     CompletableFuture<Void> cf1 = CompletableFuture.completedFuture(filePath).thenApplyAsync(filePath -> {
         System.out.println("Running Thread #: " + threadName);